 Diversinet completes C$3.5 million sale of its business to subsidiaries of IMS Health

-Apollo Global Management completes US$2.4 billion acquisition McGraw-Hill's education business
+Apollo Global Management completes US$2.4 billion acquisition of McGraw-Hill's education business

 Score Media completes C$167 million sale to Rogers Media

 Uranium One completes US$463.5 million bond offering in Russia

 Investment funds acquire Taylor Morrison and Monarch Homes